sva-dsi/2018-fall-course/week02/ASSIGNMENT02.md

 ## Deliverables

 * [ ] Documentation of your process and notes submitted as a `gist` or on your blogs
-* [ ] Documentation of your final outcome
+* [ ] Documentation of your final outcome which includes the visualization and legend on how to read your visualization
 * [ ] Bring your card to class next week to share and give feedback to your peers
-* [ ] Bring your data so we can compile, anonymize and generalize sensitive location data
+* [ ] Bring your data so we can compile, anonymize and generalize sensitive location data if necessary

 ## Submission